Apoorv-Tripathi/APIWonderlandProject/README.md

-Project Name: API Wonderland
+API Wonderland

-Description:

-I’m excited to share my latest project, API Wonderland, a fun and interactive web application that pulls random data from various APIs to brighten your day! 🌟

-With API Wonderland, you can enjoy a mix of:

-Random Cat Facts 🐱
-Random Dog Pics 🐶
+API Wonderland is a fun and interactive web application that calls various public APIs to display random content for users.
+From cat facts to dog pictures, fox images to random jokes, and even number facts, this project offers a variety of exciting and entertaining data that you can explore.

+Features:

+Random Cat Facts: Displays a new fact about cats each time.

+Random Dog Pictures: Showcases random images of dogs to brighten your day.

-Random Fox Images 🦊
+Random Fox Images: Enjoy adorable pictures of foxes.
-Random Jokes 😂
-Number Facts 🔢
-For this project, I used HTML and CSS for the frontend design and JavaScript to handle the backend API calls.
-The goal was to create a seamless user experience while exploring API integration and enhancing my frontend skills.

-It was a fantastic learning experience, and I’m excited to keep building on it!
+Random Jokes: Get a random joke to lighten the mood.

+Random Number Facts: Learn interesting facts about any number.

+Technologies Used:

+HTML: To structure the content and create a clean, user-friendly interface.

+CSS: For styling and ensuring the layout is responsive and visually appealing.

+JavaScript: To fetch data from APIs and handle dynamic content loading.